 I have over 18 years experience as a qualified counsellor and psychotherapist with over 12 years experience as a clinical supervisor of qualified counsellors and counsellors in training.
 I have an established private practice which was set up in 2000.

 The organisations I have worked for are Cruse Bereavement as a counsellor; Wessex Counselling Service as a counsellor, an approved therapist for their trainees and training supervisor; Southside Family Project as a counsellor and supervisor (currently); Penny Brohn Cancer Care as a supervisor.

 I am a Friend of Wessex Counselling Service from whom I gained a diploma in counselling in 1999.
 At that time Wessex was affiliated to and accredited by Westminster Pastoral Foundation, London.

 I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Code of Ethics and Good Practice.

-I am an Associate Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
+I am a Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
 I also abide by their Code of Ethics and Good Practice.